Orange Tofu – the vegan equivalent of Panda Express’s famous orange chicken! Crispy tofu tossed with the most delicious sticky orange sauce!

 Orange Sauce

-• 2 tbsp white vinegar or rice vinegar, use up to 4 tbsp for a more tangy flavor
+• 2 tablespoon white vinegar, or rice vinegar, use up to 4 tablespoon for a more tangy flavor

-• 1 tbsp soy sauce or tamari for gluten-free
+• 1 tablespoon soy sauce, or tamari for gluten-free

 Instructions